CowsFart/ppg-assets/README.md

 # ppg-assets
-**Current version:** 1.21.3

-# THIS IS ALL WRONG GO CHANGE THIS IDIOT

-A collection of assets from [People Playground](https://store.steampowered.com/app/1118200/People_Playground/)
+A collection of all the sprites and assets from the game [**people playground**](https://store.steampowered.com/app/1118200/People_Playground/).

-This was made so modders can easily create textures using a vanilla texture as the base, or reskin a vanilla texture.
+This was made so that mod makers who want to make similar textures, or edit the game's textures, can easily access the game's sprites.

-&nbsp;

 ## Sprites
-Object sprites can be found in the [Sprites](https://github.com/UniDuki/ppg-assets/tree/master/Sprites) folder.

-But if you for some reason the sprite you want isn't there look in the [Sprite](https://github.com/UniDuki/ppg-assets/tree/master/Sprie) or [Texture2D](https://github.com/UniDuki/ppg-assets/tree/master/Texture) folder, where there is almost everything, not just sprites.

-### Weapon Sprites
+If you can not find the sprite you are looking for, please make a new issue and I will try to help you find it.

-All sprites specifically for weapons can be found in the [Weapons](https://github.com/UniDuki/ppg-assets/tree/master/Weapons) folder.
+All the textures for the objects will be found in the [Objects](https://github.com/UniDuki/ppg-assets/tree/master/Objects) folder.
+There will be a folder with the in-game name of the object.
+Inside, the object's icon, sprite and any other textures that the object uses.

 &nbsp;

-## UI
-If you want any UI assets check the [UI](https://github.com/UniDuki/ppg-assets/tree/master/UI) folder.

-&nbsp;

-## Sounds
-Sound files are mostly found in the [AudioClip](https://github.com/UniDuki/ppg-assets/tree/master/AudioClip) folder.

-&nbsp;

-## Videos
-There are currently only 3 video files found in the [VideoClip](https://github.com/UniDuki/ppg-assets/tree/master/VideoClip) folder, 2 are "secret" videos, the other is the video that plays on the television.

-&nbsp;

-*Will try to be updated to any future versions*
+> ###### *DISCLAIMER: This is unoffical, and in no way endorsed by the developers of people playground.*